cse110-sp23-group23/cse110-sp23-group23/specs/adrs/051923-pipeline.md

 ## Decision Outcome

-Chose to use JSDocs because it is a simple, easy to use documentation generator that is able to suit our needs.
+Chose to use JSDocs because it is a simple, easy to use documentation generator that is able to suit our relatively straightforward needs.